YBRua/CourseNotes/Computer VIsion/chapters/Chapter04-EdgeAndBoundaryDetection.md

   - Because this function is periodic
 - For images, we can restrict $-\pi/2 \le \theta \le \pi/2$ and $\rho_{max} = ImageDiagonal$

+#### Design Choices

+- Size of accumulator cells
+  - Too large: different lines may be merged
+  - Too small: noise may cause lines to be missed
+- Number of lines
+  - Number of lines can be determined by counting peaks in the accumulator array
+- Handling inaccurate edge locations
+  - Increment patch in accumulator rather than single point

 ### Circle Detection

 > "Click the circles:musical_note:"